-Date: February 1, 2022 To: Planning Commission Steven Robertson, Senior Planner From: RE: PL 21-210 Amendment to the Airport Overlay
+Date: January 5, 2022 To: Planning Commission

+From: Steven Robertson, Senior Planner

+RE: PL 21-210 Amendment to the Airport Overlay

 Staff are proposing an ordinance to amend the Unified Development Chapter related to land use controls regulated by the airport overlay (50-18.2).
 Following almost two years of meetings and discussions between representatives from Duluth, Hermantown, Rice Lake, St. Louis County, and Canosia Township, an updated Duluth International Airport Zoning Ordinance was approved.
 Each local unit of government is required to incorporate elements of the airport ordinance within their city code.
-The proposed ordinance removes and replaces existing text in 50-18.2 with new text.
+The proposed ordinance removes and replaces existing text in 50-18.2 with all new text, with additional definitions.